aphelyon/Voting-Process/process.md

 ## How to create a valid election allowing users to vote

-  These steps detail how an elections and candidates are created, how candidates are added to an election, and how elections become active.
+  These steps detail how an election and candidates are created, how candidates are added to an election, and how elections become active.

   These steps are all done by the superuser before an election takes place.